Unit VII. Presence

 knowing I have to leap but not having quite enough trust to take the plunge.

-fear of extinction is still present and active.
-Roberts (1985) says
+of extinction is still present and active.
+Roberts (1985) says that

-apart from her as she watched the struggle between her Christ Self and
+from her as she watched the struggle between her Christ Self and the energies

-the energies of transformation.
-This is the way of the Cross, and
+of transformation.
+This is the way of the Cross, and it requires

 Roberts does say that we cannot make this final leap by ourselves but